Ayan113/KongValidator/README.md

 # KongValidator
+# KongValidator - Email Validation Tool

-KongValidator is a simple email validation tool built with JavaScript.
-It uses an Email Validation API to check the validity, format, and deliverability of email addresses in real-time.
-The interactive interface provides users with quick results for email verification.
+KongValidator is a simple yet powerful email validation tool built with JavaScript that allows users to verify the validity and deliverability of an email address.
+Leveraging an Email Validation API, this project checks email formats, domain validity, SMTP status, and more, all in real-time.
+The tool provides an intuitive and interactive user interface that allows users to quickly and efficiently validate email addresses.

+# Key Features:

+Real-time email validation using an API.
+Checks for valid email format, domain, and SMTP status.
+User-friendly and interactive interface built with HTML, CSS, and JavaScript.
+Fast and responsive for seamless user experience.
+Technologies Used:

+JavaScript: For dynamic functionality and handling events.
+Email Validation API: For accurate email verification.
+HTML/CSS: For clean and responsive design.
+Perfect for ensuring accurate communication in applications that rely on email addresses.
+Check it out and try it for yourself!